A Guide to Mastering Animation Production Planning

 And lastly, always set aside 5–10% of your budget to cover unexpected challenges, such as creative revisions, technology failures, or retakes.
 Something will go wrong.
 Have the funds there to put out any fires.

-Why Assumptions Are So Important to Animation Production Planning
+Why Assumptions Are Important to Production Planning

 A thorough list of assumptions ensures that every stage of production is aligned with your creative goals and financial constraints.
 From managing tight deadlines to planning for contingencies, these assumptions provide the structure needed to keep your project on track.